admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/HasDataSpecification](http://admin-shell.io/aas/3/0/HasDataSpecification) The HasDataSpecification class as defined in IDTA-01001-3-0.

-## HasDataSpecification/dataSpecification
+## HasDataSpecification/dataSpecifications
- Global reference to the data specification template used by the element.
+ Set of global references to a data specification template used by the element.

- [http://admin-shell.io/aas/3/0/HasDataSpecification/dataSpecification](http://admin-shell.io/aas/3/0/HasDataSpecification/dataSpecification) The attribute dataSpecification of the HasDataSpecification class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/HasDataSpecification/dataSpecifications](http://admin-shell.io/aas/3/0/HasDataSpecification/dataSpecifications) The attribute dataSpecification of the HasDataSpecification class as defined in IDTA-01001-3-0.

 ## HasKind